vitto/a-pollo/README.md

 ##### Known issues

 - Conventions examples missing for CSS and HTML
-- Dedault theme not responsive yet
+- Default theme not responsive yet
 - If `use_markdown` is set to `false`, code snippets are not correctly indented
 - If `use_markdown` is set to `false`, code snippets cannot be copied on clipboard
 - Incomplete customizable HTML template, complete at 95%